Quick answer

 Declutter and fix small things.
 Dripping taps, cracked tiles, chipped paint, overgrown garden edges — individually minor, collectively they tell a buyer the house has been neglected and invite aggressive negotiation on price.

-Step 3: Marketing your property
+Step 3: Marketing

 The goal is not "lots of people through the door"; it is qualified buyers who can actually transact.
 A good marketing plan filters for that before anyone even books a viewing.